 You can see both the common seal and the grey seal at Ytri-Tunga, but the grey seal is bigger than the common seal.
 The seals you will see on top of rocks or on the beach are usually the common seals.

-On the information sign below, which is by the parking lot at Ytri-Tunga, you will see the difference between these 2 seals, the one to the left is the common seal and the one to the right is the grey seal.
+On the information sign by the parking lot at Ytri-Tunga, you will see the difference between these 2 seals.

 Here you can see the location of Ytri-Tunga on the map.

-This area is the nesting site of the Arctic tern, and a cranky bird or two have been known to attack people on their way to the beach and on the beach.
+This area is the nesting site of the Arctic tern, and a cranky bird or two has been known to attack people on their way to the beach and on the beach.
 They will attack the highest point so keep the stick above your head.
-In my photo above you can see me ducking with a stick after this darn bird attacked me - in the middle of the night!

-My photo above is taken after midnight in August, but during the bright summer nights, it is lovely taking a walk in Icelandic nature.
-This is the time when you will be totally alone with nature - it is so still, and the only sounds that can be heard are the sounds of nature and the birds singing - just heavenly.
+During the bright summer nights, it is lovely taking a walk in Icelandic nature.
+This is the time when you will be totally alone in nature - it is so still, and the only sounds that can be heard are the sounds of nature and the birds singing - just heavenly.

 Here you can see the location of Langaholt on the map.